kap2fox/kusama.practice/courses/en/learn/kusama-theory-practice/moonriver.md

 The "Moon" family of blockchains includes Moonbeam, Moonriver, and Moonbase.
 Moonbeam, often considered the pioneer of this family, is an Ethereum-compatible parachain on Polkadot.
 It provides a bridge for Ethereum developers to port their existing Solidity smart contracts to Polkadot, fostering cross-chain compatibility and enabling the deployment of decentralized applications (DApps) on the Polkadot network.

 Moonriver acts as a sister network to Moonbeam and operates on the Kusama network, which is a sister network to Polkadot.
 Moonbeam and Moonriver have nearly identical underlying technology.
 Moonriver may receive new features first before they get deployed to Moonbeam.
-The two share a testnet called Moonbase, where new features being tested before applying to Moonriver or Moonbase.
+The two share a testnet called Moonbase, where new features being tested before applying to Moonriver or Moonbeam.

 As you may have realized, the main purpose of this Moon family is to help developers build or to deploy existing Solidity and Vyper-based dApps directly from Ethereum network to Polkadot ecosystem.
 That’s the way they solve the famous interoperability problem.